 Shahrad Taheri, the author of the study said in a news release from the Endocrine Society that sleep loss is widespread in the modern society, but it is only in the last decade that researchers came closer to realizing the many metabolic consequences of the same.

 The researchers studied around 522 patients suffering from type 2 diabetes.
-These patients were andomly assigned to usual care, diet and exercise or added exercise.
+These patients were randomly assigned to usual care, diet and exercise or added exercise.

 At the beginning of the study, those participants who did not get enough sleep during the week were seen to be 72 percent more likely to be obese compared with those who received sufficient sleep.
 The researchers concluded at least 6 months later that the participants lacking in sleep were more likely to have blood sugar problems.